 The selection criteria used for concept selection of calcified lesion adhesion method include three engineering requirements from the QFD: lesion properties, lesion dimensions, and cost.
-Within lesion properties, an adhesive strength of at least 27 pascals is desired to accurately model the minimum adhesive strength of calcified lesions.
-Within lesion dimensions, dimensions of protruding or intruding geometries as close to zero as possible are desired to most accurately model real-world calcified lesions.
-And for cost, a purchasing and manufacturing cost as close to \$0 as possible is desired to keep the project under its allotted budget.
+Within lesion properties, an overlap adhesive strength of approximately 15.2 megapascals is desired to accurately model the adhesive strength of calcified lesions to vessel walls.
+Other stress types may be relevant to this application, but shear stress is the type for which the most scientific research is available.
+Within lesion dimensions, dimensions of protruding or intruding geometries as small as possible are desired to most accurately model real-world calcified lesions.
+And for cost, a purchasing and manufacturing cost as inexpensive as possible is desired to keep the project under its allotted budget.